Reviewed by David Savage

 The Kitedrone comes in its own storage tube (measures approx. 8 x 8 x 116cm), which is perfect for transporting the kite around to protect it from damage (the assembled kite at 42” is too big for the boot of the car anyway, we tried).
 Inside the tube is the kite (obviously) along with 4 rods, a spool with the string attached and instructions.
 After a brief look at the instructions if became apparent that the difficult assembly just wasn’t the case.

-Assembly took less than 5 minutes.
+Assembly of the Kitedrone took less than 5 minutes.
 2 of the support bars are inserted into the top box of the kite and at the bottom.
 Inside each box of the kite are 4 rubber holders that are very flexible, making it easy to insert the rods and making the kite taut.
 Once the rods are inserted the kite has a lot of strength and holds its shape extremely well.
 The string spool is then attached by a hook to the kite on to a fabric tag and you are ready to go.
 It has been designed extremely well and is very simple to assemble.
 We then disassembled it in the same way in minutes and slid the whole thing very easily back in to its protective tube.
 So now, let’s go fly a kite!

 We had to find a spot that would have some wind, plenty of space and free of telephone and electrical wires, far enough from trees and lots of people.
 We knew the perfect space.
 Except when we got there, we realised just how windy it was that high up!